How Some Wedding Venues Aren’t All the Meets the Eye

 In both above ground wine barrel rooms and wine caves, the wine barrels are stored at a constant 45 to 55 degrees with humidity kept to 50 to 70 percent, with no light.
 Cold and damp.
 So make sure to tell your guests to bring layers of clothes.
 Also keep in mind that some people have a fear of being underground, in caves, and may not be comfortable with the wine cave portion of your wedding day.
 Both the caves and barrel rooms have hard, unforgiving walls making for horrible acoustics.
 When you get a few people into a wine cave, and they start talking, it seems to amplify and echo.
 People sitting at the same table can’t hear one another because of how horribly loud it becomes.
 Just think of how loud it becomes when you put a bucket over your head and talk normally – that’s what’s like times the 100 people on your guest list.

-However, to us having been in many barrel rooms and wine caves, the reason we always want to get out as soon as possible is knowing there’s been many mishaps with the barrels.
+However, to us having been in many barrel rooms and wine caves, the reason we always want to get out as soon as possible is knowing there have been many mishaps with the barrels.
 Forklift back into a stack, and they become dominoes.
 Bottom barrel rack bends, and the two tons of barrels above fall over.
 Or the worst, an earthquake, just like they had in Napa Valley in 2014 during the wedding season.
 Did you know that many of the rolling hills are best to plant vineyards are, are created in areas with earthquake faults?
 The Napa Valley and Sonoma, are tied to the huge San Andreas fault that caused the great San Francisco earthquakes.
 That’s what I think about every time I have to walk into a barrel room or wine cave.

-But let’s talk about what wineries truly are.
+But let’s talk about what a “winery wedding venue” truly is.
 They are industrial factories with stainless steel tanks and pipelines created to turn grape juice into wine.
 Hazardous chemicals and high-pressure tanks of gasses are used in the processing.
 The wine is stored in 600-pound oak barrels, stacked twenty or more feet high that may fall during earthquakes.
 There are large trucks and forklifts with back up beepers.
 There are cellar rats (that’s what they call the people working in the facility), moving juice, wine, grape seed oil, and grape pumice around.
 What is grape pumice?
 That’s the skins and seeds that are left in the bottom of the tanks that must be removed before the tank can be used again.
 When it’s first removed, it smells like wine, but quickly, it oxidizes and has a vinegar smell.
 Then, once enough is gathered together, it’s composted (yes, compost smells) and eventually moved back into the vineyard to fertilize the vines.

 Another wine country vineyard had compost distributed through the rows in the week before the wedding.
 The compost consisted of wine byproducts, mixed with manure from the local dairy.